CodaGott/golang/interface/interface.md

 }

 We can create a variable of the above interface by creating a variable name and followed by name of the interface.
-EXAMPLE BELOW: acc := account "This is how a variable of interface can be created."
+EXAMPLE BELOW: var acc account "This is how a variable of interface can be created."
 The default value of an interface is nill.

 # Implemeting an Interface.